songlinxu/ReactiveAI/README.md

 - Please do not forget to install the necessary libraries to run each file.
 - We recommend to use python virtual environments like venv.
+- For Stable Baseline S3, we use this version: stable-baselines3==1.5.0

 ## Steps to replicate figures in the paper